 Conclusion: Doctrine Cannot Override Political Reality

-The One-China framework has not collapsed, but it is showing signs of strategic obsolescence.
+The One-China framework has not collapsed, but it is showing signs of strategic obsolescence and an ideological burden.
 Taiwan’s democratic institutions, political identity, and international relevance are now deeply entrenched.
 No diplomatic formula alone can reverse decades of political evolution.